 Both compounds are classified as ergoline alkaloids (alkaloids extracted or derived from the ergot fungus).
 LSA is naturally-occurring and can be found in plants and fungi such as ololiuhqui, Hawaiian baby Woodrose (Argyreia nervosa), sleepy grass (Achnatherum robustum), and morning glory seeds (Ipomoea violacea).
 LSD is a synthetic version derived from other alkaloids in the ergot fungus.

 LSA is different from LSD in that it’s also a sedative and produces a much milder trip overall compared to LSD.
 It produces a feeling described as being heavy.

 LSA is also much more inconsistent in terms of its intensity.
-This is partly due to being derived from plant-based sources, which can yield varying concentrations of the alkaloid in the final product.
-LSD, on the other hand, is made in concentrated form in a lab setting — so every dose is going to be the same.
+This is partly due to being derived from plant-based sources, which can yield varying alkaloid concentrations in the final product.
+LSD, on the other hand, is made in concentrated form in a lab setting — so every dose will be the same.

 Psychedelic Research on LSD

 So far, several tryptamine-based psychedelics have been shown to produce a substantial improvement in anxiety symptoms over the years.
 This includes psilocybin from magic mushrooms, DMT, and LSD.
-This effect is thought to stem from a “resetting” of the default mode network (DMN).
+This effect stems from a “resetting” of the default mode network (DMN).

 A Swiss study explored the effects of LSD in a clinical setting on ten patients diagnosed with a life-threatening disease .
 This study’s results were remarkable — after just one psychoactive dose, 66% of patients reported an increase in quality of life, and 78% noted a noticeable reduction in anxiety levels.
 These effects were sustained at the 12-month follow-up mark — suggesting a single dose of LSD can offer long-term improvements in anxiety symptoms.